at1047/go2_search_and_rescue/index.md

 **Jason:**

 Jason is a Mechanical Engineering graduate student specializing in Robotics, with experience in advanced motion control systems for quadruped robots.
+Jason was able to utilize his experience with the Go 2 hardware, develop a low-level communication module between ROS2 and the Unitree API, and debugged ROS2 communication issues.

 **Denae:**